RaginiYerawar/DataradeQAChallenge/README.md

 **Technology Stack:**

--Cypress testing framework
+- Cypress testing framework
--Javascript
+- Javascript
--Page Object Model (POM) for a clean and maintainable test structure -Cucumber
+- Page Object Model (POM) for a clean and maintainable test structure
+- Cucumber

 **How to Use:**